AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 #### Docker-Compose files and starting script

 The key part of the deployment are the Docker-Compose files for the containers.
-This one is for the master branch:
+This one is for the master branch (/home/docker/amos_scripts/master/docker-compose.yml):

 ```
 version: '2'